Table of Contents

 6.5 Recording

-Conduct Hearing proceedings will be recorded by the College.
+Formal Conduct Hearing proceedings will be recorded by the College.
 Deliberations shall not be recorded.
 No other recording is permitted.
-The recording may be viewed by the Responding Party during the appeal period, but copies will not be provided.
+The recording may be viewed by the Respondent during the appeal period, but copies will not be provided.
 Recordings remain the property of the College and are maintained as conduct records.
 Conduct records may be made available to students upon request, subject to FERPA and WITCC Policy 502.2.

 6.6 Support Person (Advisor)